tybens/leilanibender.com/blog/source/_posts/Python-History-Since-the-Fifteenth-Century.md

 When we study history in high school, we read about the history of machine guns, cars, printing press, etc. I imagine that some time in the future, students may sit down and read about the early programming languages and their development.

-This post just goes through some of the fun things that have happened with Python.
+This post just goes through some of the fun things that have happened with Python, most of which are fairly non-technical.
 These are not the most fun things as I tried to avoid writing about things that were already nicely summarized, but they will at least be tastefully boring!

 # Inspiration
 In the mid 1980s, Guido van Rossum was working on ABC, a generally unpopular high-level language intended for teaching and prototyping.
 Based on his frustrations with ABC, Guido wanted Python to have a large and powerful standard library.
 Python (first released in 1991) would soon be joined by Java (released in 1995) in having such a standard library.